See frozen conflict zones and unrecognised countries in one of the most underrated parts of the world – the Caucasus.

 Both trips can be combined with our Iran Classics Tour, or done as Armenia and Nagorno-Karabakh only, or Georgia and Abkhazia only, with prices being amended depending on where you join the trip.
 You could also go for the complete adventure and also go to Nakhchivan, the off-the beaten path Armenian exclave!

 This tour will be split into two parts.
 Group A will cover Armenia and Group B, Georgia.
 You can choose to do both groups or only one.

-Meet up with the rest of the group starting from Armenia at your accommodation for the night
+Meet up with the rest of the group starting from Armenia at your accommodation for the night.

-Overnight night in Yerevan
+Overnight in Yerevan.

-Wednesday 15th April – Goris
+Wednesday 14th April – Goris

-Lunch at an Armenian Borat house for home brewed coffee, roast chicken, and for those brave enough…vodka.
+Meet up with the group coming from Iran and your YPT guide (ADD LINK) and go for lunch at an Armenian Borat house for home brewed coffee, roast chicken, and for those brave enough…vodka.

 Visit the “old village” cave city on the outskirts of Goris, Capadocia of Armenia.

 Dinner in an all-Soviet collectors house for traditional Armenian dishes and wine with a chance to buy Soviet memorabilia